Ladvien/ladvien.github.io/_posts/2020-06-14-arduino-nano-33-bluetooth-low-energy-setup.md

 ```

 #### onRxCharValueUpdate()
-This method should be called whenever new data is received from a connected device.
-It grabs the data from the `rxChar` by calling `readValue` and providing a buffer for the data and long the buffer is.
+This method is called when new data is received from a connected device.
+It grabs the data from the `rxChar` by calling `readValue` and providing a buffer for the data and how many bytes are available in the buffer.
 The `readValue` method returns how many bytes were read.
 We then loop over each of the bytes in our `tmp` buffer, cast them to `char`, and print them to the serial terminal.
 This is pretty helpful when debugging.

 Before ending, we also print out how many bytes were read, just in case we've received data which can't be converted to `ASCII`.
 Again, helpful for debugging.
 ```cpp